-A motorcyclist filed this case in state court against the city of Elgin, Illinois, and three other municipalities, and eight individual police officers for damages resulting when he was allegedly run off the road by a squad car, strip searched, and then unlawfully imprisoned.
+On September 27, 1973, a motorcyclist was allegedly run off the road by a squad car, strip searched, and then unlawfully imprisoned.
+He filed this case in state court against the city of Elgin, Illinois, and three other municipalities, and eight individual police officers for damages.

 read more >

-A motorcyclist filed this case in state court against the city of Elgin, Illinois, and three other municipalities, and eight individual police officers for damages resulting when he was allegedly run off the road by a squad car, strip searched, and then unlawfully imprisoned.
+On September 27, 1973, a motorcyclist was allegedly run off the road by a squad car, strip searched, and then unlawfully imprisoned.
+He filed this case in state court against the city of Elgin, Illinois, and three other municipalities, and eight individual police officers for damages.

-The trial judge (John S. Petersen, J., Circuit Court, Kane County) dismissed the complaint for failure to state a claim, but gave no grounds, though he stated (incorrectly)in open court that the question of police officer immunity had not been decided, and that the plaintiff should take his case to a higher court.
+The state trial judge (John S. Petersen, J., Circuit Court, Kane County) dismissed the complaint for failure to state a claim, but gave no grounds.
+However, he stated, incorrectly, in open court that the question of police officer immunity had not been decided, and that the plaintiff should take his case to a higher court.
+Plaintiff appealed.

 We have no further information about this case.